JulienEyzat/book-rie/README.md

-Command places at the RIE
+Book places at the RIE

 # INSTALLATION